Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4803.983031,4818.284845.md

 ### Transcript

-> is my Unreal Engine pirated if it was that would be very stupid of me no of course not
+> is my Unreal Engine pirated if it was that would be very stupid of me no of course not this yeah this is unlit mode so lit